Protecting the Natural World

 Why We Choose Lab-Grown Diamonds

 During the journey from sourcing to setting, diamonds typically travel many miles and change hands numerous times, which can make it impossible to be sure where they came from or the mining practices used.
 We choose to use lab-grown diamonds as we can trace them to their source.
-Lab-grown diamonds are made of 100% carbon just like natural diamonds, and are optically identical.

 Gold for Good